Héctor Suazo

-Héctor Alejandro Suazo Inarejo (born 17 April 1978) is an Argentine-born Chilean former footballer who played as a forward.
+Héctor Alejandro Suazo Inarejo (born 17 April 1978) is an Argentine-born Chilean former professional footballer who played as a forward.

-Club career
+Career

-In 2000, he was part of Universidad de Chile's team who helped the club to win its 11th title.
+In 2000, Suazo was part of Universidad de Chile's team who helped the club to win its 11th title.
 One of his first goals in the club was in a derby against Colo-Colo for a friendly match.

 On 26 July 2006, he suffered a serious injury playing for Universidad de Chile.

 In 2009, Suazo joined to Lota Schwager.
 During his spell in these club, he is remembered for a chip goal to Provincial Osorno in a 3–2 away victory at Rubén Marcos Peralta Municipal Stadium.
 Then, he moved to Curicó Unido.

 In 2010, he played for Mexican second-tier club Reboceros De La Piedad.

 Personal life

 He was born in Avellaneda, Buenos Aires, Argentina, and naturalized Chilean.

 He is better known by his nickname Galleta (Cookie).